BCLab-UNM/SwarmBaseCode-ROS/src/gazebo_plugins/src/ScorePlugin/README.md

 # ScorePlugin README

 This plugin implements a Score Plugin for the NASA Swarmathon GUI.
-There are several required XML tags and numberous optional XML tags that can be used to customize the behavior of the gripper and to debug the plugin.
+There is one required XML tags and a few optional XML tags that can be used to customize the plugin.

 | Required XML Tag | Value  | Definition                                                       |
 |-----------------:|:------:|:-----------------------------------------------------------------|